Ready to explore River Park Off Leash Dog Park? Here's everything you need to know before you go!

 Trail maintenance throughout the park is notably good, meaning you can focus on enjoying the scenery and watching your dog explore rather than navigating rough or unclear paths.
 The variety ensures that repeat visits feel fresh—you can choose meadow routes when your dog might appreciate the breeze and open space, or stick to forest paths when you want more protected, contemplative hiking.

-The park's river access adds a significant dimension that sets it apart from typical off-leash areas.
+The park's access to the Bow River adds a significant dimension that sets it apart from typical off-leash areas.
+The eastern trail provides beautiful lookout points and benches overlooking the river valley with views extending to downtown Calgary in the distance.
 Dogs naturally gravitate toward the water, and the access points accommodate this perfectly.
-The cool mountain water provides relief during warmer months and creates natural play opportunities that most urban dog parks simply cannot match.
+The cool river water provides relief during warmer months and creates natural play opportunities that most urban dog parks simply cannot match.
 While your dog explores the shallows or takes a drink, you'll have front-row seats to genuinely picturesque river scenery that changes character throughout the seasons.

 Practical Hiking Considerations